Music Choir Press Kit

 The Westmont Chamber Singers is a select ensemble drawn from the Westmont College Choir.
 Under the direction of Grey Brothers, the ensemble specializes in a cappella literature including madrigals and motets of the Renaissance, contemporary sacred and secular music, folk-song arrangements, spirituals, and vocal jazz.

-In the spring of 2019, the Westmont College Choir & Chamber Singers will embark on a 10-day tour through New England.
-Their tour begins on Sunday, May 5th and will conclude on Tuesday May 14th.
-The trip will take students through Los Angeles, Washington DC, Philadelphia, New York, Northern Connecticut, Rhode Island and Boston.
+In the spring of 2020, the Westmont College Choir & Chamber Singers will embark on a 10-day tour through Scandinavia.
+Their tour begins on Sunday, May 3rd and will conclude on Wednesday, May 13th.
+The trip will plan take students through Los Angeles, Copenhagen, Oslo, Karlstad, and Stockholm.

 The Choral Directors